pavarnos/YAContainer/README.md

 Ask the container for any autoloaded class by name eg `$container->get(My\\Namespace\\MyClass::class);`.
 The container will automatically build dependencies in the constructor and any recursive dependencies in _their_ constructors.
 For most classes this should work with no further effort.
-For other classes that need extra configuration, you can use aliases, scalar injection, setter injection and factory methods.
+For other classes that need extra configuration, you can use aliases, scalar injection and factory methods.

 All generated objects are shared by default.